2023 Solar Incentives Guide for Norfolk, VA - Tax Credits & Rebates

 Can I apply for incentives both towards the initial cost of solar panels, and later as reimbursement?

-Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
-Depending on precisely which incentives you are eligible for, they may apply in a different order.
-Be sure to talk to your solar installer or a local tax professional to confirm that you are claiming incentives correctly and that you're getting the most money possible.
+Yes, you can receive both tax credits and rebates towards the cost of solar panels.
+Depending on precisely which incentives you are applying for, they may apply in a different order.
+Make sure that you talk to your solar installer or a local tax professional to verify that you are claiming incentives correctly and that you're getting the most money possible.

-Yes, you can employ multiple types of renewable energy to power your home — for example, a combination of wind and solar.
+Yes, you can use multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
 You can also use both renewable energy sources and a non-renewable backup source of energy.
-Make sure that you discuss your plan with your local Norfolk solar panel installer, to make sure you know what you'll need and what types of incentives you might or might not qualify for.
+Make sure that you discuss your proposed plan with your local Norfolk solar installation expert, so that you understand what you'll need and what incentives you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.